Childhood and Education Journey of Ketanji Brown Jackson in Timeline

 In 1996, Ketanji Brown Jackson graduated from Harvard Law School with a Juris Doctor, cum laude.

-1996: Married Patrick Graves Jackson
+1996: Marriage to Patrick Graves Jackson

 In 1996, Ketanji Brown Jackson married surgeon Patrick Graves Jackson, whom she met at Harvard College.

-2016: Harvard Board of Overseers Member
+2016: Harvard Board of Overseers member

-2017: Speech about Family Lineage
+2017: Speech on Family Lineage

-December 2024: Broadway Debut
+December 2024: Broadway Debut in & Juliet

 Loading Video...